meilisearch/documentation/guides/advanced_guides/faceted_search.md

 Errors are sent to the user on:

 1. Incorrect syntax usage`[["color:red"]]` and `["color:red"]` are examples correct syntax while `"color:red"` is incorrect.
 2. Faceting on existing facets.
 It is asked of the user to do faceting on an unregistered or not existing facet. (we could send the list of existing facets to the user).

-The facets accepts a `[String]` containing all the facets for which we want to retrieve count information.
-It defaults to `Null`.
-If it is set to `["*"]`, counts for all facets set above will be returned.
-It will return facets based on a best effort to match the user request.
-If a facet name is not existing it will be ignored.